 In the 1980’s, Lansing and ecologist James Kremer showed that Balinese water temple networks can self-organize.
 Later research showed that over the centuries, water temple networks expanded to manage the ecology of rice terraces at the scale of whole watersheds.
 In 2012, Bali’s water temple networks were recognized as a UNESCO World Heritage.
-In 2019, the story of the water temple research is the focus of an exhibition by a team of architexts,
+In 2019, the story of the water temple research is the focus of an exhibition by a team of architexts, artists and researchers from ETH Zurich at the Sharjah Architecture Triennial, "the rights of future generations" (www.sharjaharchitecture.org).

 As the pieces of the water temple story were falling into place, Lansing became interested in self-organizing processes elsewhere in the archipelago.
 In 2000 he began to work with Indonesian geneticists, linguists and public health officials to study the co-evolution of social structure, language change and disease resistance on fourteen Indonesian islands.
 The story of this project is told in Islands of Order: A Guide to Complexity Modeling for the Social Sciences